ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 This is an event Santa now regrets and is ashamed of.
 You decide what that event is and if its ever found out.

-Krampus misses how it used to be and percieves the world through a harsh lens, which echoes that of a warrior.
+Krampus misses how it used to be and perceives the world through a harsh lens, which echoes that of a warrior.
 He believes it was simpler in the past, none of this hogwash about feelings, helping the weak, or that it matters which method is used to achieve victory as long as victory is achieved.
-He wants to beleive he is capable and wants respect from others for his abilities.
+He wants to believe he is capable and wants respect from others for his abilities.
 He is a misfit to the fae, the humans, and to his trusted group who actually accepted him.
 He wants to belong.